 Pick any of the following supported content types for

 Supply request IDs in order to track your calls and, in the case of payment requests, to ensure their idempotency.

-There are three different types of request IDs.
-Two are supplied by you, one is automatically supplied by the API.
+There are two different types of request IDs, one supplied by you and one automatically supplied by the API.